Tag: vintage

 The Charter Oak Base Ball Club of Hartford

-The New York style of “base ball” rose to prominence in Hartford during the summer of 1860.
-The first club to organize was the Independent Base Ball Club.
+In the summer of 1860, the New York style of “base ball” rose to prominence in Hartford, Connecticut.
+One of the first teams to organize was the Independent Base Ball Club.
 Local merchants, W. O. Sherman and Charles A. Griswold served as President and Vice President.
-A few years later on June 13, 1862, a new team was formed in Bushnell Park called the Charter Oak Base Ball Club.
+The Independents were most likely the forerunner of the Charter Oak Base Ball Club, founded in 1862 at Bushnell Park.

-Painting of Charter Oak by Charles De Wolf Brownell, 1857.
+Painting of Hartford’s Charter Oak tree by Charles De Wolf Brownell, 1857.

 The Charter Oak Base Ball Club is organized, July 2, 1862.